ishandutta2007/Top-AI-repos/README.md

 # Top-AI-repos

 ## A curated list of the top 100 GitHub repos that cover the AI & ML landscape.

+We have tried to sort the list in decreasing order of stars.
 If you like to add or update projects, feel free to open an issue or submit a pull request.
 Contributions are very welcome!